QuantFILab/pmarupanthorn/content/post/ML2024-1/index.md

 This quadratic optimization problem in two variables is much simpler to solve, and the SMO algorithm iteratively updates the multipliers to find the optimal solution.

+## References

+[1] V. K. Chauhan, K. Dahiya, and A. Sharma.
+Problem formulations and solvers in linear svm: a review. *Artificial Intelligence Review*, 52(2):803–855, 2019.

+[2] J. Platt.
+Sequential minimal optimization: A fast algorithm for training support vector machines.
+1998.

 </div>